Skip to main content

 Important Notes:

-• EFIN is essential for accessing the DGT’s online tax services
+• An activated Coretax account is essential for accessing the DGT’s online tax services

-• It’s advisable to keep both EFIN and digital certificates up-to-date to ensure uninterrupted access to online tax services
+• It’s advisable to keep your authorisation code or electronic certificate valid to ensure uninterrupted access to online tax services

-For the most current information on costs and specific procedures, it’s recommended to check the official DGT website or consult with a tax professional familiar with Indonesian tax regulations.
+For the most current information on procedures, it’s recommended to check the official DGT website or consult with a tax professional familiar with Indonesian tax regulations.

 #EFINregistration #digitalCertification #taxCompliance #indonesianTaxOffice